glic3rinu/passlib/docs/lib/passlib.hash.mssql2005.rst

     MSSQL 2005 hashes do not actually have a native textual format, as they are stored as raw bytes in an SQL table.
-However, when external programs deal with them, MSSQL generally encodes raw bytes as upper-case hexidecimal, prefixed with ``0x``.
+However, when external programs deal with them, MSSQL generally encodes raw bytes as upper-case hexadecimal, prefixed with ``0x``.
 This is the representation Passlib uses.

 Security Issues
 ===============
 This algorithm is reasonably weak, and shouldn't be used for any purpose besides manipulating existing MSSQL 2005 hashes.
-This mainly due to it's simplicity, and years of research on high-speed SHA1 implementations, which makes efficient brute force attacks feasible.
+This mainly due to its simplicity, and years of research on high-speed SHA1 implementations, which makes efficient brute force attacks feasible.

 .. rubric:: Footnotes